 This will not completely solve the problem however as the agricultural sector will still contribute substantially to total emissions.

 There is no easy way to solve this as agriculture has and will remain a key industry in Ireland.

 The problem is worsened by the fact that 64% of agricultural emissions consists of methane produced from ruminant animals.
 The only way to decrease this at present is to reduce the number of livestock in the country, which is a polarizing viewpoint.

 However, all industries must be scrutinized to allow for a meaningful reduction in emissions.

-The government introduced the Climate Action Plan in June of this year which outlines the changes necessary to reduce carbon emissions by 30% by 2030 and achieve net zero carbon emissions by 2050.
+The government introduced the Climate Action Plan in June 2019 which outlines the changes necessary to reduce carbon emissions by 30% by 2030 and achieve net zero carbon emissions by 2050.
 Clink the link for a summary of the plan.